mikavilpas/yazi.nvim/README.md

 ```
 enable_alt_release_exit = 1
 ```
-if you enable this mode , it will just allow you to use `alt + otherkey` to bind toggleoverview.
+if you enable this mode , you will just allow to use `alt + otherkey` to bind toggleoverview.

 such as `alt + tab`: